IC engine bayEngine removalMotor installationRear battery box Electric engine bay - almost completeWarp 9 bench testInteriorRear batteries installed

 To create a zero-emission, renewable energy powered sports car that's both practical and fun to drive.

 It goes!..and goes very well.
 Still in the testing phase.
-Have had it up to 600amps out of the 1000 max.
+Have had it up to 600amps, at which point the batteries are struggling.
 Good acceleration and pretty quiet except for a bit of gearbox whine.
-Lots of fiddly little jobs left to keep me occupied for a few months.
+3rd gear seems good for most driving, 4th gear on freeway.
+A few fiddly little jobs left to keep me occupied for a few months.

 STATUS and TECHNICAL DETAILS